“Cooking is like LOVE. It should be entered into with abandon or not at all” (Harriet Van Horne, Vogue Magazine, Oct. 15 , 1956).

 If you would like to read these recipes (as well as some of my other favorites) in Italian, click on UnaDonna and on JunGlam (Just in Glamour) online magazines that I write for.
 My recipes can also be found at Honest Cooking, Alimentari Magazine and WetheItalians, a bi-lingual window on the Italo-American world.

 I collaborate with Lusso e Gusto, a delicious gastronomic journey to Northern Italy and with La Provincia newspaper, Tess magazine and Enjoy magazine..

 I am very happy to be the Culinary Ambassador for the exclusive Salamander Hotels&Resorts (USA).
 I have the previlege to know personally the CEO, Sheila Johnson, with whom I share the same health philosophy, based on good food and physical activity.

 I have previously published in Italy, Love is Eating, a book about Italian culinary culture.

-This year I published in USA The Mamma Mia!
+In 2018 I published in USA The Mamma Mia!
 Diet.
 The Mamma Mia!
 Diet is more than just a meal plan—it’s a complete lifestyle guide.
 Based on an improved version of the classic Mediterranean diet, the Mamma Mia!
 Diet provides you with modernized versions of healthy Italian dishes to help you lose weight while still feeling full and satisfied.